Back-to-school season means teaching rules and procedures. Use rhythm activities to make learning elementary music classroom rules FUN!

 What’s in this Post?
 Click to Open Table of Contents

-Keep it Simple | Limit Rules
+Keep it Simple and Limit Your Classroom Rules

 - Follow directions the first time.